Bumps on the tongue could be normal as the tongue has naturally occurring tiny elevations called papillae.

-These ulcers have a red hallo with a whitish or yellowish center.
-It is a painful condition and although canker sores can heal by themselves, warm saline rinse can help the process of healing.
+These ulcers have a red halo with a whitish or yellowish center.
+It is a painful condition and although canker sores can heal by themselves, a warm saline rinse can help the process of healing.

 This is a fungal infection that can appear all over the mouth including the palate, tongue, cheeks, and gums.
-It is seen as a whitish or yellowish coating which could bleed when scraped.
+It is seen as a whitish or yellowish coating that could bleed when scraped.

-Conditions such as dry mouth, smoking, use of dentures, poor oral hygiene and other conditions which suppress the immune system could cause oral thrush.
+Conditions such as dry mouth, smoking, use of dentures, poor oral hygiene and other conditions that suppress the immune system could cause oral thrush.

 8. Scarlet Fever

-This is a bacterial infection which begins as a red rash all over the body, usually starting from the abdomen.
+This is a bacterial infection that begins as a red rash all over the body, usually starting from the abdomen.
 Scarlet fever causes bumps on the tongue which get larger as the fever increases.
-The tongue could become inflamed, red and may also cause a sore throat.
+The tongue could become inflamed, red and it may also cause a sore throat.

 This condition occurs when cells in the mouth start to grow in excess.
 It causes raised bumps which may be early signs of cancer.
 The lesions are white and appear on the tongue, cheeks, and gums.